internetarchive/wayback-machine-webextension/README.md

 ## Features

 - **Save Page Now** - Instantly save the page you are currently viewing in the Wayback Machine.
-Turn on *Auto Save Page* in settings to save pages that have not previously been saved.
+Turn on *Auto Save Page* in settings to save pages that have not previously been saved, or *Auto Save Bookmarks* to save when bookmarking a page.
+Works while logged out, or log in for additional options.
-- **Oldest, Newest &amp; Overview** - View the first version of a page or the most recently saved in the Wayback Machine.
+- **Oldest, Newest & Overview** - View the first version of a page or the most recently saved in the Wayback Machine.
 Or view a calendar overview of all archived pages.
+Can also use by right-clicking over a page or link.
-- **Wayback Machine Count** - Display count of snapshots of the current page stored in the Wayback Machine.
+- **Wayback Machine Count** - Display a count of snapshots of the current page stored in the Wayback Machine over the toolbar icon, and the date of last save in the popup.
-- **Replace 404s, etc...** - When an error occurs, automatically check if an archived copy is available.
-Checks against 4xx &amp; 5xx HTTP error codes.
+- **404 Not Found** - When an error occurs, automatically check if an archived copy is available.
+Checks against 4xx & 5xx HTTP error codes.
 - **Contextual Notices** - Check for contextual information from fact checking organizations and origin websites.
 - **Relevant Resources** - View research papers and books while visiting *Wikipedia*, archived digitized books while visiting *Amazon Books*, and recommended *TV News Clips* while visiting news websites.
-- **URLs &amp; Collections** - Show a list of URLs captured under the current website, and what collections they are saved under.
+- **URLs & Collections** - Show a list of URLs captured under the current website, and what collections they are saved under.
-- **Site Map &amp; Word Cloud** - Present a sunburst diagram for the domain you are currently viewing, or create a *Word Cloud* from the link's anchor text of the page you are on.
+- **Site Map & Word Cloud** - Present a sunburst diagram for the domain you are currently viewing, or create a *Word Cloud* from the link's anchor text of the page you are on.
-- **Annotations** - Provides a list of annotations for the current web page and domain, provided by [Hypothes.is](https://web.hypothes.is).
+- **Annotations** - Provide a list of annotations for the current web page and domain, provided by [Hypothes.is](https://web.hypothes.is).
 - **My Web Archive** - Save URLs to your public archive page on the Internet Archive.
-- **Tweets &amp; Share Links** - Search Twitter for information regarding your current page, or share archived links on social media.
+- **Tweets & Share Links** - Search Twitter for information regarding your current page, or share archived links on social media.

 ## Installing the Extension